heytrisha/heytrisha.github.io/README.md

 Example: type `/git` and say "I want to build a new feature", "save my work" or "push to GitHub".

+### `/impeccable` — Frontend Design & Craft

+Design, redesign, critique, audit, or polish any frontend surface in this project.
+Covers UX, visual hierarchy, accessibility, typography, layout, motion, and design tokens.
+Describe what you want in plain English.

+Example: type `/impeccable` and say "redesign the hero section", "audit the projects page for accessibility", or "make the home page more polished".

+For a cheatsheet of available commands and what each one does, see the [language section of the impeccable site](https://impeccable.style/#language).

 ## 🎨 Designing with Figma

 The following setup enables AI-assisted design creation, canvas editing, and design token extraction directly inside Figma.